GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 __Important:__ You must subscribe to notifications at [status.gia.edu](https://status.gia.edu).
 This is the sole method we will use to update you on planned maintenance or unplanned incidents.

+## Error Conditions

+* Report not found
+* Invalid key
+* Quota limit exceeded
+* Newer report issued
+* Other error

 ## Providing Feedback

-Your feedback will be extremely helpful in improving the GIA Report Results API in the future.
+Your feedback will be extremely helpful for future improvements to the GIA Report Results API.
 Please let us know of any suggestions, ideas, or bugs that you encounter.
 You can find us at [https://www.gia.edu/contactus](https://www.gia.edu/contactus).

 If you encounter an error condition in the GIA Report Results API, please include the error code returned in the response.